 As part of Tasmania's remote Southwest National Park and the 1.38 million hectare Tasmanian Wilderness World Heritage Area, South East Cape is accessible only via a walking track from nearby Cockle Creek, which is the most southerly point able to be reached by road in Australia.

 Located a short distance from Dirk Hartog Island in Western Australia, Steep Point is part of the western boundary of the Shark Bay World Heritage Area.
 A feature of the area is the Zuytdorp Cliffs, which make up the longest fault scarp in Australia and are among the continents highest.

-The sheer cliffs, tower up to 200 metres above sea level and stretch more than 200 kilometres from Kalbarri to the Shark Bay, interrupted only by a number of small bays, such as False Entrance and Crayfish Bay.
+The sheer cliffs, tower up to 200m above sea level and stretch more than 200km from Kalbarri to the Shark Bay, interrupted only by a number of small bays, such as False Entrance and Crayfish Bay.

 They were named after the Dutch ship, Zuytdorp, which was wrecked on the rugged coast in 1712 and remains on the seabed near the cliffs.
 Steep Point was named first in 1697 by Willem de Vlamingh who called it 'Steyle Hock' (Translation: Steep Point) and was similarly called Point Escarpee by Louis Claude de Freycinet in 1801 before being Anglicised as Steep Point by Phillip Parker King in 1822.